emilyantosch/shc_pr3_vl/databases/slides_7/main.typ

 == Where are we right now?
 #slide[
   //TODO: Add what we did last time
-  - Last time, we looked at the
+  - Last time, we looked at the way we can normalize our database to improve our database design.
   - Today, we'll be discussing
     - how you can work with subqueries and views,
     - how subqueries and views are powerful tools that you can use to design complex databases and